SynimSelimi/sspf/README.md

 Run the framework using **python3 sspf.py** OR create an executable and run it using **./sspf**.

 The given functionalities are rather self-explanatory.

+## Contributing
+Please read CONTRIBUTING.md and CODE_OF_CONDUCT.md for details on our pull request submission process and our code of conduct.
+Note that the code of conduct is to followed in all interactions with the project.
+Templates are provided in .github/ISSUE_TEMPLATE/ for any bug reports or new feature requests.

 ## Acknowledgements
 This work would not be possible without the direct or indirect influence and source code from the open source community.
 Through this open source non-commercial software we are trying to acknowledge and further the contribution.